manymusic/stim/index.md

 The audio files are encoded at 320 kbps.
 The metadata includes information such as the title, artist, genre, and duration of each track.
-The subjective ratings of musical emotions include ratings for perceived valence, arousal, liking, feeling moved, familiarity, and professionalism, collected from 200+ participants.
+The subjective ratings of musical emotions include ratings for perceived valence, arousal, liking, feeling moved, familiarity, and professionalism, collected from 200+ [Prolific] participants.

 ## 📚 How to cite?